TokisanGames/Terrain3D/doc/docs/platforms.md

     `Godot_v4.3-stable_win64_console.exe --rendering-driver opengl3 -e project.godot --terrain3d-renderer=compatibility`

+**Godot 4.3**

+* `VRAM Compressed` is only partially supported.
+You can use 2 textures in the asset list.
+If a third is added, Godot will crash.
+It seems to be fixed in 4.4.
+The workaround for now is to select `VRAM Uncompressed` or `Lossless` on the Import tab and reimport for all of your textures.

 **Godot 4.2**

-In addition to the above notes, OpenGLES is incomplete in 4.2.
-It does work with the following caveats:

 * There are some startup warnings about depth textures and glow that you can ignore.

 * `VRAM Compressed` is not supported.
 In the `Import` panel, you must set your texture files to either `VRAM Uncompressed` or `Lossless` and reimport.

 * The command line option `--rendering-method gl_compatibility` breaks the terrain in 4.2.
 Don't use it.
-The above command works for 4.2 or 4.3.
+The full command above works for 4.2 or 4.3.

 Further reading: